Tuesday, April 30, 2013

 • The audio-guide comments minor elements of decoration (busts and small tapestries) and mentions neither subscribers nor ceiling.

 • Guided tours say nothing.
-When I'm in the salon with visitors and a group arrives, we listen as the guide omits the ceiling and clients do not ask.*
+I've been in the salon a number of times with visitors and when a group arrives we've listened.
+The guide omits the ceiling and clients do not ask.

-Web site comments show only one visitor's surprise at that crown of what is said to be one of high culture's great achievements:
+Web site comments show only one visitor's surprise of such decor in what is said to be one of high culture's great achievements:

 Harald Wolff